strongloop/strongloop.com2/_posts/2018-04-03-loopback-4-march-milestone.md

 * `LICENSE.md` is no longer generated for a new Application scaffolded using the CLI.
 * We've simplified the issues template for LoopBack 4 and now accept questions in issues (but please use this as a last resort).

+## Farewell to Kevin

+Kevin Delisle ([@kjdelisle on GitHub](https://github.com/kjdelisle)) has left the LoopBack team mid-March to move on to new pursuits and we wish him the very best in all of his future endeavors.

 ## Call for Action